On Sat, Oct 7, 2017 at 12:53 AM, Serg Bormant <email@example.com> wrote:

 stealing from my sleep), I agree that this is far from effective use of

 volunteers’ often very scarce spare time.
-Saying ‘You’re volunteers
+Saying ‘You’re volunteers so if

 you don’t want to put up with ♥♥♥♥, we’ll wait for someone who does’